duxsco/gentoo-installation/README.md

                 └── @root                          └── @root                          └── @root                          └── @root
 ```

-On LUKS encrypted disks, LUKS passphrase slot are set as follows:
+On LUKS encrypted disks, LUKS passphrase slots are set as follows:
   - 0: Keyfile (stored in initramfs to unlock `root` and `swap` partitions without interaction)
   - 1: Master password (fallback password for emergency)
   - 2: Boot password